Writing A Scenario

 Then, write user interactions as calls to the page

 object method.
-Every interaction returns a promise, so be be sure to await
+Every interaction returns a promise, so be sure to await

 them to run the scenario step by step.